kubernetes-retired/kubefed/charts/kubefed/README.md

-Due to this helm [issue](https://github.com/helm/helm/issues/4440), the CRDs cannot be deleted when delete helm release, so before delete the helm release, we need first delete all of the CR and CRDs for kubefed release.
+Due to this helm [issue](https://github.com/helm/helm/issues/4440), the CRDs cannot be deleted when delete helm release, so before delete the helm release, we need first delete all of the CR and CRDs for KubeFed release.

-Delete all kubefed `FederatedTypeConfig`:
+Delete all KubeFed `FederatedTypeConfig`:

 ```bash
 $ kubectl -n kube-federation-system delete FederatedTypeConfig --all
 ```

-Delete all kubefed CRDs:
+Delete all KubeFed CRDs:

 ```bash
 $ kubectl delete crd $(kubectl get crd | grep -E 'kubefed.k8s.io' | awk '{print $1}')